Our thinking

 Laws/Regulations directly regulating AI (the “AI Regulations”)

 Currently, there are no specific laws, statutory rules, or regulations in France that directly regulate AI.
-France is not expected to enact its own comprehensive AI regulation because (as for all EU Member States) the EU AI Act is expected to fulfill this function.
+France is not expected to enact its own comprehensive AI regulation because (as for all EU Member States) the EU AI Act will fulfill this function.
 However, France is likely to regulate AI on a sector-specific basis.
 For example:

 • There is a legislative proposal to amend the copyright provisions of the French Intellectual Property Code (IPC) to properly account for AI.1